 - Battery storage: A 10–13 kWh battery (Tesla Powerwall 3, Enphase IQ Battery 5P, Franklin aPower) adds $10,000–$16,000 installed.

 - State & utility costs: Labor rates, permit fees, interconnection charges, and fire-code setbacks all vary by jurisdiction.
-Expect NY, NJ, MA, and CA to be higher than TX, AZ, or FL.
+Expect NY, NJ, MA, and top solar installers in California to charge more than Texas, Arizona, or Florida.
+Colorado prices fall in between — see solar contractors in Colorado.

 Typical 2026 price ranges by system size

-These are all-in, installed prices before the federal tax credit.
+These are all-in, installed prices.
+With the federal residential ITC expired, the gross price is now also the net price for most direct-purchase homeowners — state and utility rebates aside.
 Source: our directory of 600+ vetted contractors across NY, NJ, PA and beyond.

 - 4 kW (small home, low usage): $11,000–$15,000